hunta2/JIRA-bot/README.md

   </a>
 </p>

-> Am automated tool for creating and updating Jira tickets.
+> An automated tool for creating and updating Jira tickets.

 Jira-Bot Workflow Portfolio Project
 Overview